cilium/cilium/Documentation/policy/language.rst

                 Protocol string `json:"protocol,omitempty"`
         }

-.. note:: There is currently a max limit of 40 ports per endpoint.
-This might
-          change in the future when support for ranges is added.

 Example (L4)
 ~~~~~~~~~~~~

 The following rule limits all endpoints with the label ``app=myService`` to
-only be able to emit packets using TCP on port 80:
+only be able to emit packets using TCP on port 80, to any layer 3 destination:

 .. only:: html